raspberrypilearning/lineup/en/step_3.md

 To do this you will need to know the `x`{:class="blockmotion"} and `y`{:class="blockmotion"} coordinates of where each stamp is going to be placed.

 --- task ---
-To begin with you'll need to create a new block called `generate positions`{:class="blockmoreblocks"} for your sprite.
+To begin with you'll need to create a new block called `generate positions`{:class="blockmoreblocks"} on your sprite.
 The block will need to have two 'number input' parameters.
 Call the two parameters `rows`{:class="blockmoreblocks"} and `columns`{:class="blockmoreblocks"}.

 The values of these parameters will set how many rows and columns your grid of stamps will have.